Most pipelines are not pipelines. They are wish lists with stages attached.

 Interpretation

-50-79: Pipeline is a reporting tool, not an operating tool.
-You have a CRM and a process on paper, but the data does not drive decisions reliably.
+50 to 79: Pipeline is a reporting tool, not an operating tool.
+There is a CRM and a process on paper, but the data does not drive decisions reliably.
+Stale deals are inflating coverage numbers.
 Forecasts are more art than science.
-Stale deals are inflating your coverage numbers.
-This is where most growth-stage teams land — and where operational improvements produce the fastest revenue impact.
+This is where most growth-stage teams land, and where operational improvements produce the fastest revenue impact.
+The fix is not more tools.
+It is building the discipline layer underneath what you already have.

 What to do with your score